kenpratt/learning-js-and-node/README.md

 * Should be able to have multiple browser tabs doing stuff in the todo list and changes showing up in all the tabs simultaneously.

 **Technical hints:**
-* Keep your client code from Phase 7 and your todos.js from Phase 7, but throw out the web server code and start from scratch.
+* Keep your client code and your todos.js from Phase 8, but throw out the web server code and start from scratch.
 * Create a new server that uses web sockets.
 Start with https://github.com/kenpratt/learning-js-and-node/blob/master/example_web_socket_server/.
 * Take a look at the network tab in Chrome dev tools to see what's going on.
 * You'll probably want to have all your messages be objects with `type` set to something.
 For example `{type: "todos", todos: [...]}`, or `{type: "complete_todo", id: 37}`.